Sir Charles Tennant, 1st Baronet: Personal life

 Sir Charles died in June 1906 in Broadoaks, Byfleet, Surrey, aged 82.
 He was succeeded in the baronetcy by his son Edward, who was later raised to the peerage as Baron Glenconner in 1911.
 His widow, Lady Tennant, died in 1943.
+Sir Charles became one of the oldest men on record to father children, with his four children born to Marguerite Mills while he was between the ages of 76–80.

 Descendants

 Through his son Francis, he was a grandfather of Kathleen Tennant, who became the Duchess of Rutland through her 1916 marriage to John Manners, 9th Duke of Rutland.
 His great-granddaughter Lady Ursula Manners served as a maid of honour to the queen at the Coronation of King George VI and Queen Elizabeth in 1937.

 Arms

-Tennant granted arms from Lord Lyon in 1885.
+The Lord Lyon granted Sir Charles arms in 1885.
 His arms are impaled with the arms of his son-in-law, Walter Elliot, in the arms of his daughter, Katharine Elliot, Baroness Elliot of Harwood.